Bias-Aware Inference in Regularized Regression Models: Implementation with non-Gaussian and heteroske dastic errors

-Finally, one can form a lower \ac{CI} $\hor{\hat{\underline C}, \infty}$ for $C$ to assess the plausibility of a given bound on $\Pen(\gamma)$.
-We present such a \ac{CI} in \Cref{sec:C_lower_CI} for the case where $\Pen(\gamma)$ imposes an $\ell_p$ constraint.
-Such \acp{CI} can be useful as a specification check to ensure that the chosen value of the regularity parameter $C$ is not too small. \end{remark} \begin{remark}[Computational issues] Step~\ref{solution_path_step} involves computing the solution path of a regularized regression estimator.
+Calibrations of the regularity parameter $C$ should be complemented by varying $C$ as a form of sensitivity analysis.
+Robustness of the results can also be assessed by computing two additional values of the regularity parameter.
+The first is a ``breakdown value'' $C^*$, the largest value of $C$ such the empirical finding of interest holds.
+Second, by way of a specification check, one can form a lower \ac{CI} $\hor{\hat{\underline C}, \infty}$ for $C$ to assess the plausibility of a given bound on $\Pen(\gamma)$.
+We present such a \ac{CI} in \Cref{sec:C_lower_CI} for the case where $\Pen(\gamma)$ takes the form of an $\ell_p$ constraint.

+\end{remark} \begin{remark}[Computational issues] Step~\ref{solution_path_step} involves computing the solution path of a regularized regression estimator.
 Efficient algorithms exist for computing these paths under $\ell_{1}$ penalties and its variants \citep{efron2004lars,rosset_piecewise_2007}.
 Under $\ell_{2}$ penalty, the regularized regression has a closed form, so that our algorithm can again be implemented in a computationally efficient manner.
-For other types of penalties, the convexity of optimization problem in \cref{eq:pi_optimization} can be exploited to yield efficient implementation.
-We also note that since the solution path $\pi^{*}_{\lambda}$ does not depend on $C$, it only needs to be computed once, even when multiple choice of $C$ are considered in a sensitivity analysis. \end{remark}
+For other types of penalties, the convexity of the optimization problem in \cref{eq:pi_optimization} can be exploited to yield efficient implementation.
+We also note that since the solution path $\pi_{\lambda}$ does not depend on $C$, it only needs to be computed once, even when multiple choices of $C$ are considered in a sensitivity analysis. \end{remark}